rsokl/noggin/docs/source/workflow.rst

 via xarray Datasets
 -------------------
-The metrics that we recorded during our experiment are recorded as so-called 'data-variables' in an xarray dataset.
+The metrics that we recorded during our experiment are recorded as so-called 'data-variables' in an xarray dataset, which can be accessed via :func:`~noggin.plotter.LivePlot.to_xarray`.
 And iteration-count serves as the coordinate that uniquely indexes these metrics.

 .. code:: python